QualiSystemsLab/colony-cli/README.md

 Then, you need to configure Colony CLI with the generated token and the colony space you are going to access.
 There are three ways how to do it:

-* Create a configuration file ~/.colony/config where you can have several profiles:
+* Use credentials file, with profiles.
+Create an INI formatted file like this:

 ```bash
 [default]